radcamp/radcamp.github.io/LatinAmerica2026/exercises/ipyrad-CLI-FullTutorial.md

 The goal of denovo is to construct a pseudo-reference that is representative for the samples in hand so that later read mapping and assembly steps can proceed against locus references that are empirically supported.
 In the case that a suitable reference sequence already exists, this step may be skipped.

+**TODO:** Do we want to show people here how to do the imap to select samples for denovo?

 Now lets run step 3: